rovast/awesome-stars/README.md

 ## Go

 *   [apernet/hysteria](https://github.com/apernet/hysteria) - Hysteria is a powerful, lightning fast and censorship resistant proxy.
-*   [ignite/cli](https://github.com/ignite/cli) - Ignite CLI is the all-in-one platform to build, launch, and maintain any crypto application on a sovereign and secured blockchain
+*   [ignite/cli](https://github.com/ignite/cli) - Ignite is a CLI tool and hub designed for constructing Proof of Stake Blockchains rooted in Cosmos-SDK
 *   [stc-community/nin](https://github.com/stc-community/nin) - Nin is a client framework for nostr-relayer
 *   [Edgenesis/shifu](https://github.com/Edgenesis/shifu) - Kubernetes-native IoT gateway
 *   [IceFireDB/IceFireDB](https://github.com/IceFireDB/IceFireDB) - @IceFireLabs -> IceFireDB is a database built for web3.0 It strives to fill the gap between web2 and web3.0 with a friendly database experience, making web3 application data storage more convenient, and making it easier for web2 applications to achieve decentralization and data immutability.